vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### Pachting the automatic silent mode reenabling function

 The application includes a feature that (re-)enables silent boot every time the application starts.
 We also need to patch this feature.
 In `/service_manager/services` we find a file called `silentboot.pyc`.
-Let's decompile this file with `decompyle3` (error-free):
+Let's decompile this file with `decompyle3` (this time error-free):

 ```
 import services, cp